Skip to content

 Using actions

 As a reminder, to be able to use an action, you have to know its owner, name and version, e.g. actions/checkout@v3.
-The library comes bundled with some popular actions, but you can consume any action you want.
-Read on to learn about your possibilities.
+You can use any action you want.
+Read on to learn about your options.

 User-defined actions